nfes-org/nfes-org.github.io/_posts/2007-03-28-RolesandResponsibilitiesinOilD.md

 ---
-title: Roles and Responsibilities in Oil Data Acquisition and Interpretation
+title: "Roles and Responsibilities in Oil Data Acquisition and Interpretation"
 tags: presentation
 ---